The History of Pole Dancing

 Burlesque shows many hundreds of years ago would have looked very different to what we would recognise today.
 The term burlesque originally referred to a musical comedy show, one that primarily made fun of other plays or literature of the time.
 Something akin to the pantos we have today.
 It was only later that it became attached to the variety show in America, and in fact stripping was not present at all to begin with.
 There have been many dancers credited with inventing modern stripping but the story is often the same: a dancer has a costume malfunction on stage one night and the audience goes absolutely wild, so, they keep having these costume "malfunctions" every night from then on until it starts to catch on.
 They became such a popular feature that the girls took over the show and the comedy acts became the filler, before falling away entirely to become strip clubs as we know them today.
 These acts became particularly popular during the Great Depression, because burlesque shows were cheap and catered to the working classes, who were desperate for a bit of escapism.

 By the 1960s the golden age of burlesque was almost entirely over.
-With the rise of feminism, and the idea of women as more than sexual objects, and with the rise of adult film theatres and pornography, it became seen as old fashioned, boring or actively hated.
-Performers moved their acts from theatre stages to night clubs, continuing the evolution.
+On one side the second wave of feminism tended towards being anti-pornography and considered SW exploitation.
+On the other adult film theatres and printed pornography was becoming ever more accessible.
+Burlesque started to be seen as old fashioned, boring or actively hated.
+The performers who continued moved their acts from big theatre stages to alternative night clubs, continuing the evolution.

 Whilst I cannot say with absolute certainty that there weren't performers who saw Chinese pole at the Worlds Fair or at the circus, and were inspired to dance on the tent poles or build their own, the fact is that burlesque gave way to stripping and I can find no concrete proof that poles were used prior to the 70s.
-If they were used earlier in the circus tents of the 1800s then it would be nearly 100 years before they were seen again in the clubs.
-Hardly an obvious and direct link.
+There are no first hand accounts of this that I can find.
+It's a game of telephone.
+If they were used earlier in the circus tents of the 1800s then it would be nearly 100 years before they were seen again regularly in the clubs.
+Hardly an obvious and direct link, but maybe part of the evolution and journey.

-We can see in stripping from the 80s that pole dancing looks nothing like Chinese pole.
+We can see in early videos of stripping from the 1980s that pole dancing looks nothing like Chinese pole.
 This was a later influence and many of the tricks we use today can be directly attributed to specific strippers.
 This is why many of them have female names: they are named after the women who invented them.
 Circus tricks have a variety of names but very few, if any, come to mind that are named in this way.

 So how did the pole become a feature in strip clubs?